-The whole country unites for the colourful and ceremonious festival of Old Ganesha.
+The whole country unites for the colorful and ceremonious festival of Ganesh Chaturthi.
 And as the tradition goes, there is no celebration without sweets.
 But that does not mean that you have to binge on some unhealthy options because there are always some healthy alternatives too!

 Rajgira Ladoo is a super healthy ladoo made with amaranth seeds and jaggery syrup, making it high in nutritional value too.
 Rajgira is a healthy grain which is loaded with calcium and protein.